chriswnl/redmine_google_authenticator/README.md

 The user can find the settings on their account page at the bottom of the prefences box.

 ## Removal
-As the plugin does not pollute any exsiting tables you can just remove it from the plugins directory.
+As the plugin does not pollute any existing tables you can just remove it from the plugins directory.
 You should probably run ```rake redmine:plugins``` again when finished.

-TODO: migration down / removal task.